 Following this, in April 2012, the artistic and managing director of the choreographic centre PACT Zollverein in Essen, Stefan Hilterhaus, was commissioned to devise an artistic concept for the Pina Bausch Centre.
 On the basis of this concept, Wuppertal’s facilities management was to develop an initial space allocation plan, evaluate the potential to realise it, and determine the approximate scale of the costs.
 The result became part of a report in which five alternative future uses for the theatre were examined.
 This report concluded that the only realistic use was as the Pina Bausch Centre.

-The city authorities entered into discussions with the state and national governments, culminating in the project’s adoption in the CDU/CSU and SPD coalition agreement for the eighteenth legislature period of the German parliament.
+The city authorities entered into discussions with both the North Rhine Westphalia state government and the national government, culminating in the project’s adoption in the CDU/CSU and SPD coalition agreement for the eighteenth legislature period of the German parliament.
 On the day it was signed (16 December 2013) Wuppertal city council agreed additions to the guidelines in the ‘Wuppertal 2025’ strategy, including the Pina Bausch Centre as a key project.